-One page for all your Ballard webcam and traffic needs.
+One page for all your Seattle webcam and traffic needs.

 Traffic is as much part of life in Ballard as are the sweeping vistas, the beaches, the Ballard Locks, Ballard Avenue, Market Street and the Edith Macefield House.
 Below are live images and information Ballardites like to have at their fingertips, including a Tide Chart.